 Do I Have to Go High or Low?

-How Much to Offer On a House Bottom Line
+How Much to Offer on a House Bottom Line

-hash-markDeciding How Much to Offer On a House
+Deciding How Much to Offer on a House

 1. Determine the Market Value

-The first step towards deciding how much you should offer on a house is to determine the market value of the said house.
+The first step towards deciding how much you should offer on a house is to determine the fair market value of the house.
 Determining the fair market value of the home will help you to decide if the current asking price is reasonable and how much you should negotiate.

 Your real estate agent should look at similar houses in the area that have sold on the current market to help you decide whether the asking price is too high or low compared to the value of the property.